knative/docs/docs/install/Knative-with-MicroK8s.md

 ```shell
    echo 'N;' | microk8s.enable knative
 ```

-This command will install all available Knative v0.7.1 components.
+This command will install all available Knative components.

+NOTE: As of this writing, MicroK8s comes with Knative version 0.7.1, this doc will be updated to reflect versioning changes.

 You can check the status of Knative pods using the following commands: